freedomlayer/freedomlayer_gut/content/offset/offset_app_1_0_0.md

 +++

 `Offset 1.0.0+1` for Android is ready!

-The work to make it through the play store is still in progress.
+The work to make it through the Play Store is still in progress.
 In the meantime, you can download the apks directly:

 - [app-arm64-v8a-release.apk](https://www.offsetcredit.org/offset_1_0_0/app-arm64-v8a-release.apk)